-Another way to study nonlinear systems by means of linear methods is \textit{contraction analysis}, which is a concept to characterise that all trajectories of the system converge to each other.
-Indeed, contraction analysis is based on the study of a nonlinear system in terms of its \emph{differential dynamics}, which is a linear time-varying system along solutions, in this way with linear systems theory applicable.
+Another way to study nonlinear systems by means of linear methods is \textit{contraction analysis}.
+A contracting system has the property that all its trajectories converge to each other, and contraction analysis is based on the study of a nonlinear system in terms of its \emph{differential dynamics}, which is a linear time-varying (LTV) system along solutions, in this way with linear systems theory being applicable.
 The key insight is, roughly speaking, that if all solutions are locally stable then all solutions are globally stable.
 The basic ideas can be traced back to \cite{LEW}, but remarkable utility for problems in control and observer design was noticed much later \cite{LOHSLO}, while connections to Lyapunov methods were elaborated in \cite{FORSEP}.
 Contraction is not just a method for system analysis, but also a powerful constructive tool in many control and learning tasks, see \cite{MANSLO,TOBetal,SINetal,YIetal} for recent applications in controller design, system identification, online learning and observer design.

-In contrast to Koopman operator, which is a single infinite-dimensional linear operator, contraction is based on analysis of an infinite family (along all feasible solutions) of finite-dimensional linear time-varying systems.
-Due to the similarity -- using linear systems theory to analyse nonlinear systems globally -- between Koopman and contraction methods, one of the motivations of the paper is to clarify their to connections.
-Despite many efforts being done to Koopman representations for systems with an asymptotic stable equilibrium, it is the authors' opinion that contraction provides a more natural and fundamental form of nonlinear stability to link to Koopman representations than asymptotic stability.
-The main reason is that, for linear systems, asymptotic stability is a quite strong property, equivalent to various types of stability, {\em e.g.}, exponential, incremental, and input-to-state stability; contraction shares these strong properties, whereas asymptotic stability of the given nonlinear system is relatively weak and fails to inherit these properties from the linear dynamics of the Koopman operator.
+In contrast to Koopman operator, which is a single infinite-dimensional linear operator, contraction is based on analysis of an infinite family (along all feasible solutions) of finite-dimensional LTV systems.
+Due to the similarity -- using linear systems theory to analyze nonlinear systems globally -- between Koopman and contraction methods, one of the motivations of the paper is to clarify their connections.
+Despite existing research on Koopman representations for systems with an asymptotically stable equilibrium, it is the authors' opinion that contraction provides a more natural and fundamental form of nonlinear stability to link to Koopman representations than asymptotic stability.
+The main reason is that, for linear systems, asymptotic stability is a quite strong property, equivalent to various types of stability, {\em e.g.}, exponential, incremental, and input-to-state stability; contraction shares these strong properties, whereas asymptotic stability of nonlinear systems is relatively weak and sometimes fails to inherit these properties from the lifted linear dynamics in the Koopman framework.